jmarine/wgs/README.md

 This project offers the following services:

 * local user registration/authentication.
-* authentication with Google+, Facebook, and OpenID Connect providers.
+* authentication with Google+, Facebook, and other OpenID Connect compatible providers.
 * lobby services (to create/list/join/automatch multi-player online games).
+* tournament manager (to create/enroll to Swiss system, Single knockout or Double knockout competitions).
 * real-time presence and communications.
 * offline notifications (Push API, GCM notifications, Facebook alerts, ...).

 The server-side is developed in Java language, and it can be deployed as a standalone server, or within JakartaEE 9.1 application servers.

-The project also includes Javascript libraries to access the services using websockets and [WAMP](http://wamp.ws) (Web Application Messaging Protocol).
+The project also includes Javascript libraries to access the services using websockets and [WAMP](https://wamp-proto.org) (Web Application Messaging Protocol).

 Example projects